.

 compliant cookie banner

-To create a cookie banner that is DSGVO compliant and TTDSG compliant, YOU need a specialized provider.
+To create a cookie banner that is DSGVO compliant and TDDDG compliant, YOU need a specialized provider.

 Most simple cookie banner scripts you can find unfortunately do not include essential points like detailed information, documentation of consent or detailed listing of providers at all!